Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ## Edit an entry

-Edit an entry to modify any of the configured parameters or change its position in the decision matrix.
+Edit an entry to modify any of the configured parameters.

 #### Prerequisites